yusale9/student-showcase/student-work/2022/Amichai-Klipstein/api-final-project/post.md

 This POST request is for ordering a burger meal out of the meal categories.

 ### burgerMeal
-ach burger meal consists of the burger, side dishes, and a drink.
+Each burger meal consists of the burger, side dishes, and a drink.

 ### burger
 Each burger includes a patty, a bun, condiments, toppings, and specials.
 A customer can order up to 3 condiments, 3 toppings, and 2 specials.